Aliases for SIPA1L3 Gene

 GeneCards Summary for SIPA1L3 Gene

 SIPA1L3 (Signal Induced Proliferation Associated 1 Like 3) is a Protein Coding gene.
+Diseases associated with SIPA1L3 include Cataract 45 and Cataract 44.
 Among its related pathways are Ras signaling pathway.
-GO annotations related to this gene include GTPase activator activity.
-An important paralog of this gene is RAP1GAP.
+Gene Ontology (GO) annotations related to this gene include GTPase activator activity.
+An important paralog of this gene is SIPA1L1.

 UniProtKB/Swiss-Prot for SIPA1L3 Gene